 Now, check out this edge case.
 What if the designer adds a bunch of unnecessary conduit bends and pulls boxes to the design?
 The design will THEN undoubtedly become complex.
 The construction and maintenance effort will shoot up considerably.

 Important Note: four techniques work well in all industries to create simple designs.
 These techniques are the following:

-- Adding symmetry to a design
+- Add symmetry to designs

-- Specifying parts using industry standards
+- Specify parts using industry standards

-#4 Understand our laws of nature
+#4 Understand the laws of nature

 It seems like with every passing year, we’re diving deeper into the digital world.
 But, we can’t forget we still live in the physical world.